This unique four-day comprehensive

 device operating characteristics and their

-impact on arc flash hazards
+impact on arc flash

 within a system are crucial.
 This course is